-Although the Trail Blazers and Monarchs Collegiate Academies will be challenging, the benefits will be worth it.
+Although the Collegiate Academies will be challenging, the benefits will be worth it.
 You'll be more prepared than your peers because you'll be familiar with collegiate expectations and rewards.
 You'll be able to move directly to a four-year college or university and begin work on your program of study – there may even be scholarships available that you wouldn't have been eligible for otherwise.
 Your debt load will also be much lighter, lessening the need for student loans and out-of-pocket expenses.
 Completing your AA through one of MCC's Collegiate Academies is like a scholarship on its own.
 The money you save on your general education classes can be used to help pay for the four-year college or university of your dreams— wherever it may be.

 Even though the cost may be lower overall, signing up for a payment plan through MCC